Dodgers win Game 6 for first World Series title since 1988

 “I’m not exactly sure why,” Betts said when asked about the move.
 “I’m not going to ask any questions.
 He was pitching a great game.”

-"The only motive was the lineup the Dodgers feature is as potent as any team in the league,” Rays manager Kevin Cash said.
-"Mookie coming around for the third time through, I value that.
-I totally respect and understand the questions that come with it.
-They’re not easy decisions.”

-The Dodgers leadoff hitter had a.531 OPS against lefties this season, compared to 1.061 versus right-handers.

 Randy Arozarena, the powerful Tampa Bay rookie, extended his postseason record with his 10th homer in the first off rookie right-hander Tony Gonsolin, the first of seven Dodgers pitchers.
-The Rays never got another runner past second base as LA's bullpen gave reliever-reliant Tampa Bay a taste of its own medicine while allowing only two hits and no walks over 7⅓ innings.
+The Rays never got another runner past second base as LA’s bullpen gave reliever-reliant Tampa Bay a taste of its own medicine.

 About 2½ weeks after the Lakers won the NBA title while finishing their season in the NBA bubble in Orlando, Florida, the Dodgers gave Los Angeles another championship in this year when the novel coronavirus pandemic has delayed, shortened and moved around sports seasons.

+Seager, also the NLCS MVP, set Dodgers records with eight homers and 20 RBIs this postseason.

-The MLB season didn’t start until late July and was abbreviated for the shortest regular season since 1878.
+The MLB season didn’t start until late July and was abbreviated to 60 games for the shortest regular season since 1878.
 And the expanded postseason, with 16 teams making it instead of 10, almost went the full distance.

 It ended when Urias got the last two out Tampa Bay batters on called third strikes — the 15th and 16 Ks by the Rays, with catcher Austin Barnes stuffing the last pitch in his back pocket.
 Along with the 11 strikeouts by the Dodgers, it was the most combined strikeouts in a nine-inning World Series game.